paulocoutinhox/pyaa/README.md

     <br>
 </p>

-PyAA is a powerful, open-source Python + Django template application designed to build robust web applications with all the essential features pre-built.
+PyAA is a powerful, open-source Python + Django + FastAPI template application designed to build robust web applications with all the essential features pre-built.
 Whether you need a site, an e-commerce platform, or a SaaS application, PyAA has you covered – for free!

 [![Build](https://github.com/paulocoutinhox/pyaa/actions/workflows/build.yml/badge.svg)](https://github.com/paulocoutinhox/pyaa/actions/workflows/build.yml)